 Description: This course is an introduction to writing about literature.
 The course is designed for students to practice close reading and organizing evidence to support their written interpretation and analysis of literary texts.
-The course offers students continued practice
+The course offers students continued practice in drafting, revising, and editing essays.
+A primary goal for students is to produce clear, well-developed, well-organized, grammatical writing.
+For at least one essay, students use research materials.

-SUNY GEN ED-GBCM, GHUM; NCC GEN ED-COMP, HUM
+SUNY GE-SCOO, SCOW, SHUM; SUNY GEN ED-GBCM, GHUM; NCC GEN ED-COMP, HUM